 - 1.1.
 The Council is required to produce and approve a work plan that is in line with both the Food Standards Agency Framework Agreement, and the Statement of Commitment agreed nationally between Local Authority Representatives and the Health and Safety Executive (appendix A).
 It covers all work undertaken within the Housing and Environmental Enforcement work area relating to Food and Health and Safety. - 1.2.
 The purpose of the work plan is to set out how the Council delivers its official controls and fulfils its duties under food, health and safety, public health and drinking water legislation. - 1.3.
-The Service has now returned to a normal operating model following the Covid-19 Pandemic.
-The FSAs Covid-19 Recovery Plan was withdrawn on the 31st March 2023 and the Council have been fully aligned with the expectations detailed within this throughout its existence.
-The service is now working back in line with the Routine Planned Inspection Programme, which commenced in April 2022 and is ongoing.
-Specifically, local authorities should now be planning to: - Carry out due interventions for establishments that are back in the routine programme of interventions in accordance with the frequencies set out in the Food Law Code of Practice (the Code).
-This is in line with the expectation in the Recovery Plan that establishments should revert to Code frequencies once subject to an intervention as part of the Plan. - Work towards realigning with the provisions set out in the Code from 1 April 2023 using the full range of flexibilities already offered by the Code. - Continue to exercise a risk-based approach to the requirements set out in the Code based on available resource.
+The Service has now returned to a normal operating model following the Covid-19 Pandemic and is now working back in line with the Food Standards Agency Routine Planned Inspection Programme, which commenced in April 2022 and is ongoing.
+Specifically, local authorities should be planning to: - Carry out due interventions for establishments that are back in the routine programme of interventions in accordance with the frequencies set out in the Food Law Code of Practice (the Code).
+This is in line with the expectation in the Recovery Plan that establishments should revert to Code frequencies once subject to an intervention as part of the Plan. - Continue to exercise a risk-based approach to the requirements set out in the Code based on available resource.
 Please note, services should be resourced to ensure they can meet the requirements of the Code. - 1.4.
 The Food and Health & Safety Team will continue to provide the Council's response to any future coronavirus pandemic, should it return.
 Providing advice, education and ultimately, enforcement, to both businesses and residents.
-The Increased temporary resources available in the 2022/23 financial year have resulted in significant reductions to the backlog of food hygiene inspections following the Covid-19 Pandemic. - 1.5.
-The increased temporary resources in the 2022/23 financial year have allowed the service to implement a targeted programme of proactive health & safety interventions.
-This follows a serious, preventable accident within the district in 2022.
-The resulting benchmark has demonstrated both the extent of health and safety provision, and legal compliance, of businesses within the district.
-The findings have identified that this area of the service should continue, to ensure that West Lindsey is a great place to be where people, businesses and communities can thrive and reach their potential.
+The reduction of 1 FTE temporary resources at the end of June 2023, coupled with the loss of 1 FTE permanent position for approximately 2 months have impacted on the ability of this service to deliver against the expectations and obligations of the 2023-24 plan. - 1.5.
+The reduction in temporary resources in the 2023/24 financial year have impacted service delivery.
+The service has not been able to implement a targeted programme of proactive health & safety interventions, identified as a priority based on those previously undertaken in the 2022/23 financial year.
+Furthermore, the service has been unable to implement a full food sampling programme.
+The above are still seen as a priority of the service to ensure that West Lindsey is a great place to be where people, businesses and communities can thrive and reach their potential.